 Speed and agility have been hallmarks of great athletic performance since the earliest Olympic games, and likely before.
 But speed and agility in retail?
 That’s not so easy.

 A leader in athletic sportswear, shoes, and fashion, adidas is disrupting manufacturing and retail with bespoke design and a digital approach that puts consumers at the center of everything the company does.
-Joseph Godsey, SVP of Digital Brand Commerce, explained that the company “is truly trying to build differentiated experiences, identifying key consumer segments and mapping out experiences tailored to their needs.”
+Joseph Godsey, SVP, Supply Chain Management, North America, explained that the company “is truly trying to build differentiated experiences, identifying key consumer segments and mapping out experiences tailored to their needs.”

 Traditionally, retail shoppers started their purchase journey in a physical store.
 More recently, those same shoppers are using both online and offline starting points.
 For adidas, the website is now the dominant channel, with more and more consumers starting their journey digitally.